vespa-engine/documentation/en/performance/practical-search-performance-guide.md

  'ranking=personalized'
 </pre>
 </div>
-The `wand` query retrieves the exact same hit at rank 1.
+The `wand` query operator retrieves the exact same hit at rank 1 which is the behaviour we want.
+The `wand` query operator is safe, meaning, it returns the same top-k results as the `dotProduct` query operator.

 For larger document collections, the *wand* query operator can significantly improve query performance.
-We can also combine wand with for example the rank() query operator. *wand* tries to do matching and ranking interleaved and skipping documents which cannot compete into the best k.
+We can also combine `wand` with for example the `rank()` query operator.
+*wand* tries to do matching and ranking interleaved and skipping documents which cannot compete into the best k results.
 See the [using wand with Vespa](../using-wand-with-vespa.html) guide for more details.

-Finally, these query operators all works on both single valued fields, and array fields, but optimal performance is obtained when using the weightedset field type.
-Weightedsets can only use integer to represent the weight.
-In the next section we look at Tensors which supports floating point numbers.
+Finally, these query operators all works on both single valued fields, and array fields, but optimal performance is obtained when using the [weightedset](../reference/schema-reference.html#type:weightedset) field type.
+With `weightedset` one can only use integer precision to represent the weight.
+In the next section we look at tensor fields which supports floating point numbers.

 ## Tensor Computations
-In the previous sections we looked at matching and where matching also produced rank features which we could use to influence the order of the hits returned.
+In the previous sections we looked at matching and where query matching query operator also produced rank features which we could use to influence the order of the hits returned.
 In this section we look at [tensor computations](../tensor-examples.html) using [tensor expressions](../tensor-user-guide.html).
 Tensor computations can be used to calculate dense dot products, sparse dotproducts, matrix multiplication, neural networks and more.